estecore/reactSneakersShop/README.md

 A small online sneaker store.

-For full-fledged work, you need to replace comments from “axios” with a working backend
+For full-fledged work, you need to replace comments from “axios” with a working backend.

 RU